Residue currents associated with weakly holomorphic functions: Coleff-Herrera products of weakly holomorphic functions

-where $T'$ is defined by \eqref{eqtprim}. \end{df} If $f$ is strongly holomorphic, this definition will be the same as the definition in \eqref{tprim} since by the remark above, $T$ can be defined as the push-forward from any modification.
+of $f$ as $\pi_* T'$, where $T'$ is defined by \eqref{eqtprim}. \end{df} If $f$ is strongly holomorphic, this definition will be the same as the definition in \eqref{tprim} since by the remark above, $T$ can be defined as the push-forward from any modification.
 In addition, if $f$ is weakly holomorphic, it can be defined by the push-forward of the corresponding current in any normal modification, since any normal modification factors through the normalization.

-We will call the factors $1/f_i$ the \emph{principal value factors}, and $\dbar (1/f_i)$ the \emph{residue factors}.
-Note that even though here, we let $\lambda_i = 0$ first for the residue factors and then for the principal value factors, it is in no way essential, and the definition makes sense also if the residue and principal value factors are mixed.
-However, changing the order will in general give a different current, but as we will see, if $f_i$ define a complete intersection, the current will not depend on the order.
+We will call the factors $1/f_i$ the \emph{principal value factors}, and $\dbar (1/f_i)$ the \emph{residue factors}. \begin{remark} Note that even though here, the principal value factors are to the left of the residue factors, we could equally well have the residue and principal value factors mixed.
+However, changing the order will in general give a different current, but as we will see in Theorem~\ref{commfimult}, if $f_i$ define a complete intersection, the current will not depend on the order (up to change of signs). \end{remark}

-\begin{remark} The Coleff-Herrera product for $f = (f_1,\dots,f_p)$ strongly holomorphic is originally defined in \cite{CH} as the limit of integrals over $\cap \{ f_i = \epsilon_i \}$ as $\epsilon \to 0$, where $\epsilon(\delta)$ tends to $0$ along an admissible path, cf. \eqref{chporig}.
-When $\epsilon(\delta)$ tends to $0$ along an admissible path, this will correspond to taking the analytic continuation to $\lambda = 0$ in the order above, and in fact, for arbitrary $f$, the definition in \eqref{chporig} is equal to the the one in \eqref{chpdef} defined by analytic continuation, see \cite{LS}. \end{remark}
+\begin{remark} The Coleff-Herrera product for $f = (f_1,\dots,f_p)$ strongly holomorphic is originally defined in \cite{CH} as the limit of integrals over $\cap \{ |f_i| = \epsilon_i(\delta) \}$ as $\epsilon \to 0$, where $\epsilon(\delta)$ tends to $0$ along an admissible path, cf., \eqref{chporig}.
+When $\epsilon(\delta)$ tends to $0$ along an admissible path, this will correspond to taking the analytic continuation to $\lambda = 0$ in the order as in \eqref{tprim}, and in fact, for arbitrary $f$, the definition in \eqref{chporig} is equal to the one in \eqref{chpdef} defined by analytic continuation, see \cite{LS}. \end{remark}

 In \cite{Den} Denkowski gave a definition of the Coleff-Herrera product of $f$, for $f$ c-holomorphic, and we will see below that his definition coincides with ours in that case.
-The idea in \cite{Den} was to consider the graph of $f$, $\Gamma_f = \{ (z,f(z)) \in Z\times \C^p_w | z \in Z \}$, and even though $f$ is only c-holomorphic, the graph will be analytic.
+The idea in \cite{Den} was to consider the graph of $f$,

+and even though $f$ is only c-holomorphic, the graph will be analytic.
 If $(z,w) \in \Gamma_f$, then $w = f(z)$, and hence on the graph $f_i = w_i$ is a strongly holomorphic function.
 If $\Pi$ is the projection from the graph to $Z$, since $f$ is continuous, $\Pi$ is a homeomorphism and in particular proper.
 The Coleff-Herrera product of $f$ was then defined by